 What are the reasons for teeth to be extracted?

 - A tooth, that is badly infected and cannot be treated by root canal therapy.

 - There is a risk of that an infected tooth can lead to a systemic infection if a person has a compromised immune system.
 This would refer to someone undergoing chemotherapy, or a recipient of an organ transplant.

 - Someone who is in an advanced stage of gum disease or periodontal disease and has no other alternative but to have their teeth extracted.

 What happens when a tooth is extracted?

 Tooth extraction takes place under sedation.
-Generally it is possible to do this with a local anesthetic in the dental chair in Point Cook, however at times additional sedation maybe required.
+Generally it is possible to do this with a local anaesthetic in the dental chair in Point Cook, however at times additional sedation maybe required.
 As soon as the tooth is extracted, you will be asked to bite on gauze to stem the bleeding.

 In some cases, you will need stitches.
 If the place of the extracted tooth is visible, it is possible that you will be provided with a temporary replacement.

 How can the socket be preserved?

 Socket preservation is crucial when you consider replacing a missing tooth with a dental implant.
 After extraction the socket shrinks in size and suffers irregularities in shape of the tissue around it.
 To ensure that the socket is preserved a bone graft material is placed into the empty socket once the tooth is removed, to limit the bone resorption process.
 As healing occurs the bone graft and the barrier membrane will be resorbed into the body.